• S&P 500: 5611.85 +30.91 +0.55%

 That said, the most common lease Taco Bell uses is a 20-year NNN lease with four renewal options, occurring every five years.
 These options are often accompanied by rent bumps, but the exact percentages of those escalators vary.

-When you’re looking to invest in commercial real estate, you’ll find that there are many benefits that accompany choosing a net lease over a gross lease.
+When you’re looking to invest in commercial real estate, you’ll find that there are many benefits of going with a net lease over a gross lease.
 These two types of leases are often viewed as opposites.

 A gross lease involves a predetermined amount that a tenant pays to use a space.
 It doesn’t change due to operating expenses, which landlords generally cover.
 On the other hand, net leases allow landlords to hand off operating expenses to their tenants.